How Bad is Sugar for Your Teeth?

-The types of things you eat and drink are just as important as the oral hygiene practices you keep.
+What you eat and drink is just as important as the oral hygiene practices you keep.
 Ensure you are consuming nutritious food, rather than products that are high in carbs, such as high sugar sweets and snacks, cakes and sticky foods which should only be eaten on occasion.
 If you do feel the urge for one of these types of foods, it is essential to brush your teeth straight away, as foods high in carbohydrates have a habit of sticking to the tooth surface.Tooth decay and oral disease have been a common issue since the beginning of time, however today it is often easily prevented with the proper care.
 Prevention is always better than a cure and the simplest way to protect yourself and your family from tooth decay is to keep your teeth and gums healthy.
-The NHS recommends following these simple suggestions to keep your mouth in tip top condition:
+The NHS recommends following these simple suggestions to keep your mouth in tip-top condition:

 - Make regular trips to the dentist - your family dentist will advise on how regular your visits should be, depending on the overall condition of your teeth and gums.

 - Keep high carbohydrate, high sugar foods and beverages to a minimum, especially between meals and just before you turn in for the night.